 - Serve Hot and enjoy!

-🌟 Recipe Tips
+🌟 Expert Tips

 - Freshly cooked rice tends to be too soft and sticky.
 But if you don’t have day-old rice, you can use freshly cooked rice in a pinch!
 Simply spread it out on a plate or tray and let it dry out for 10-15 minutes before using it in the fried rice recipe.